IamSreeman/IamSreeman.github.io/pages/collections/vegan.md

 Note that there are various levels of veganism.

 1) **Welfarist vegans**: They usually support welfare reforms such as more "humane" slaughter of animals, but they don't ask for the end of slaughterhouses.
 These are the vast majority of vegans.
 They generally think of veganism as an extra good thing one can do, & they don't expect everyone to do this.
-Like most carnists, they generally think of non-human animals[^Anymal] as so Incomparably Infinitely Inferior that they get offended if other vegans compare Animal Agriculture with human victims of slavery, holocaust, etc.
+Like most carnists, they generally think of non-human animals[^Anymal] as so Inherently  Incomparably Infinitely Inferior that they get offended if other vegans compare Animal Agriculture with human victims of slavery, holocaust, etc.

 2) **Abolitionist vegans**: These want Animal Agriculture to be abolished & not merely regulated via welfare reforms.
 They are a small fraction compared to before.
 They generally argue that a sentient animal must never be considered as an [object](https://en.wikipedia.org/wiki/Objectification){:target="_blank"}/[commodity](https://en.wikipedia.org/wiki/Commodity_status_of_animals){:target="_blank"}/property/slave; see the above pamphlet.
 They also generally think that welfarist reforms don't do much for the animals & their only purpose is to make humans/consumers guilt-free by keeping making new terms every year, like cage-free, free-range, locally-harvested, just so the companies can make more money.
 For example, welfarist vegans think they can donate "humane" shrimp-killing machines to companies that murder shrimps (this is like donating "humane" whips to confederates of the US Civil War) & that gives "painless" deaths to many shrimps but they are needlessly putting blood on their hands.
 Unlike many abolitionist vegans, I believe that animals have 2 more rights other than this one.
 They also have the [right to life](https://en.wikipedia.org/wiki/Right_to_life){:target="_blank"} which implies their murder is wrong; for example, unlike all forms of Animal Agriculture, hunting doesn't involve the commodification (at least while the animal is alive) & therefore doesn't violate their right not to be treated as property, but the murder still violates the right to life.
 This right is also violated in meat industry as they take away this right once the baby animals get big enough which happens before they become adults due to genetic modifications but this right to life is not violated in Indian Dairy Industry as they don't murder.
 They also have the right to [bodily integrity](https://en.wikipedia.org/wiki/Bodily_integrity){:target="_blank"} (which is violated in the Dairy Industry during the aritificial insemination of cows which is an abuse of female reprodcutive organs). **Note**: Believing in Animal Rights is not being an "animal lover" just like believing in human rights is not being a "human lover".
 It's not like only a "human lover" who finds humans cute thinks murder/slavery of humans is wrong.